Jane Nicholas: Personal life

 Her father Rob had grown up in the Cooks Islands and moved to New Zealand at 15 with a high school scholarship.
 Nicholas herself was born in Te Puna, near Tauranga.
 At Tauranga Girls' College, she competed in water polo, basketball, netball, volleyball, cross country and canoe polo.
 By her final year, she had committed to basketball and canoe slalom.
-She continued to visit the Cook Islands and her relatives in Raratonga every year.
+She continued to visit the Cook Islands and her relatives in Rarotonga every year.
 Her sister Ella Nicholas competed at two Olympics, racing at the 2012 and 2016 Olympic Games for the Cook Islands and finishing 18th in the K1 category on both occasions.
 At the Rio Games Ella was also the Cook Islands flagbearer at the opening ceremony, and their brother Bryden Nicholas made his Olympic debut, finishing 21st in the men's K1 event.

 Jane has studied medicine at the University of Otago in Dunedin and has aspirations to become an orthopaedic surgeon.

 Nicholas resigned from her job at the Bay of Plenty District Health Board at the end of May 2019 in order to dedicate herself to qualifying for the 2020 Tokyo Olympics and become the third member of their family to compete as Olympians.
 Following the postponement of the 2020 Summer Olympics she continued to work in a hospital as a doctor post-lockdown.